DanielCW7/number-guessing-game/README.md

 The program will end when:
 - 10 incorrect attempts have been made
 - The number was guessed correctly in 10 attempts or less

+### 1. Install python

+### 2. Open this project in your terminal and enter this command to run your program:
+`python3 randomizer.py`

+You should expect to see the program ask for up to 10 guesses!